TheNea7475/Furia-s-3D-View/README.md

 - Features are being added regularly
 - There may be bugs, visual glitches, or performance hiccups
-- Your feedback is highly appreciated!
+- Your feedback is highly appreciated! --> Something glitches?
+Open an issue!
-- **Donations are widely appreciated!**
+- **Donations of any amount are widely appreciated!** --> In Obsidian, 3D party plugin, look for this one and click the hearth!
-- Ask for features you would like to see added!
+- Ask for features you would like to see added! --> You'd really like to use a hearth shaped node instead of a sphere?
+Open an issue!

-💡 The goal is to make Obsidian not just a place to store knowledge, but a space where you can experience it — visually, spatially, and intuitively.
+💡Obsidian is not just a place to store knowledge, but a space where you can experience it — visually, spatially, and intuitively.

 ## Upcoming features

-- Nodes color based on folders, color customizable by the user.
+- Nodes standard color based on folders paths, color customizable by the user.
-- Nodes bloom (emissive light) based on other properties, chosen and customized by the user.
+- Nodes bloom (emissive light) color based on node properties, chosen by the user.
+- Nodes color pulsing based on node properties, chosen by the user.
-- Clicking a note brings you to the corresponding Note.
+- Clicking a note opens the corresponding Note.
+- Node labels scale when viewed from far.
+- Node labels use newline for longer text.
 - Performance optimization.